marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

 ###### On No Match

-The `on-no-match` event determines what collections are applied to the newly created document that represents a merge of a document set.
+The `on-no-match` event determines what collections are applied to a document the for which no documents were found to merge with.

 The default behavior is to take the union of existing collections on the original document and add the `mdm-content` collection.